-The installation of your harness kit consists mainly of two parts:
+The installation of your harness consists mainly of two parts:

-- ~ The physical routing, positioning, and securing of the harness, wire groups, and individual wires and connectors. - ~ The proper electrical connection of the individual circuits.
+- The physical routing, positioning, and plugging-in of the sensors, injectors and ignition system. - The electrical connection of the individual circuits.

 These two major tasks are not separate steps, but are integrated together.
-That is you, will route some wires and make some connections, route some more wires and make some more connections.

-We cannot tell you how to physically route the harness in your vehicle.
-That depends a great deal upon the particular make of vehicle and what extent you want to secure and conceal the harness.
-We do offer some general guidelines and routing practices starting in Paragraph 4.2, GENERAL installation instructions concerning the electrical connections you will have to make beginning in Sections 6.0.
-To help you begin thinking though the installation of your wire harness, read the following sections:
+How to physically route the harness in your vehicle depends a great deal upon the particular make/model of your vehicle and to what extent you want to secure and conceal the harness.
+We do offer some general guidelines and routing practices starting in Paragraph 4.3, GENERAL installation instructions in Section 5.0, and precise instructions concerning the electrical connections you will have to make beginning in Sections 6.0.
+To help you begin thinking through the installation of your wire harness, read the following sections:

-4.1 You should get to know the particular engine that you are installing the harness on:
+You should get to know the particular engine that you are using: